akumina/AkuminaDev/docs/AK-ActivityStream-CustomCard.md

 ### render

 We immediately switch our render output based on whether the custom card is ready to display data.
-In the above sample, this is determined by the custom card having retrieved its external HTML.
+In the above sample, the implementation is a bit basic.
+However, any pre-processing you may need to perform, including network calls to external resources, would happen in the **componentDidMount** phase of the lifecycle and would flip our render flag once finished.
 Once we're ready to display our data, the first thing we do is make a call to *ToCustomCardModel* to transform the API data into UI Models.
 Next, we populate our template model for our external HTML file and call the render process.

-If you use local JSX Output, remember to remove the JSXClient call and subsequent return statement and, instead, construct and return your JSX Markup instead.

 ## Rollup Functionality